Action.

 Martyn’s Law

 Martyn’s Law is a campaign started by Figen Murray who lost her son at the Manchester Arena Attack, aiming to legislate for regulation ensuring basic security procedures are in place so that venues and crowded places have counter-terrorism planning relevant to the threat they individually face.
-After meeting with the Security Minister, the proposal is currently in consultation phase with the Government; a link to the document is available below.
+A link to the initial consultation document is available below, and further guidance will be provided by the Government over the coming months.

 ACT Awareness E-Learning